Sduibek/fixtlang/README.md

  - SKIZZER
  - TEST

 Helpful reference of other files that weren't used in the vanilla game: http://fallout.gamepedia.com/Category:Fallout_cut_dialogue_files

-8) Don't forget to put yourself into the credits file at ENGLISH_FIXT -> CREDITS.TXT
+<b>6)</b> Don't forget to put yourself into the credits file at fixtlang/ENGLISH_FIXT/DATA/TEXT/ENGLISH/CREDITS.TXT :)